Backups

 spec:

-sgCluster: # name of the referenced SGCluster
+sgCluster: cluster # name of the referenced SGCluster

-managedLifecycle: # <true|false>
+managedLifecycle: false # <true|false>

 Copying an Existing Backup to Another Namespace

 A backup is only accessible from the namespace in which it is located.
-In order to use it in another namespace, you need to copy it by modifying the resource content.
+In order to use it in another namespace, you need to copy it by modifying the resource.
 In particular, apart from the obvious part of having to change the namespace, you will have to prepend the referenced cluster name with the source namespace and a dot (.).

 The following is shows how to copy an SGBackup from the source namespace to the target namespace using kubectl and jq: